justyden/Text_Summary_Using_NLP/Preliminary_Report.md

 - Create a bot that can sumarize long texts into a consise understandable format.
 #### Key Objectives
 ##### Gather Data
-- Collect data from corpuses, and other text collections tailored to our specific area that we want the model to be knowledgable on.
+- Collect data from corpuses, and other text collections and datasets that contain articles that have political biases to them
 #### Text Preprocessing
 - Preprocess the data, clean up the input, and remove all stopwords, unneeded punctuation, and unrelated things from the text.
+- Label the sentences and words that show political bias
 ##### Sumarization
 - Train or create a model that can summarize preprocessed data to our specific needs.
 ##### UX/UI Design